Columbia Nursing Home Abuse Lawyers at Strom Law Firm

 - Home-health care: While this is not, strictly speaking, a nursing facility, it is nevertheless skilled or nursing care provided to a patient on a daily or semi-regular basis, but administered in the patient’s home, or even in their long-term or residential care facility.
 Although this care may not be provided directly by a facility, those who administer care in home-health settings must nevertheless adhere to the requisite level of care.

 Regardless of the setting, each level of care includes various roles and responsibilities for those clinicians, nurses, administrators, technicians and assistants administering the care.
 In addition, these facilities and providers have been entrusted with access and monitoring over you and your loved ones.
 When these individuals fail to provide the appropriate level or amount of care, or when they fail to monitor or otherwise protect their residents, injuries and harm can occur.
-Nursing home negligence is all too common, and it’s crucial to look for signs of neglect.
+Nursing home negligence is all too common, and it’s crucial to look for signs of neglect in Columbia nursing homes.

 Forms of Nursing Home Abuse in Columbia